Amy Dwyer, MSW, LICSW

 GENERAL APPROACH TO PRACTICE: I believe in a collaborative approach to therapy.
 In partnership, we will work to explore your needs and develop a treatment plan to address identified issues.
 I primarily employ a cognitive-behavioral approach as this treatment modality has been shown to be effective in therapy.
 In addition, I use a strengths-based framework.
 Together we will address symptom management, build on your pre-existing strengths, and further develop your coping strategies.
 In addition, our work will likely include making meaning of important life events.
 Treatment work with children, adolescents and families also routinely includes exploring developmental issues and providing strategies for caregivers.
 Please be aware that I do not perform evaluations or assessments for legal purposes, social security disability, or psychological reports.

 APPOINTMENTS: Your appointment time is held exclusively for you.
 It is important to arrive on time as your appointment cannot be extended.
 If you are unable to attend your appointment for any reason, please contact the office at least 24 hours in advance in order to cancel or reschedule, otherwise you will be charged $75.00 for the missed session.
-The office does not provide reminder calls and it is your responsibility to remember and keep track of your appointments.
+The office does provide reminder calls but it is your responsibility to remember and keep track of your appointments.
 As insurance does not pay for missed appointments, you will be responsible for the charge.
-Parents of minor children must remain on the premises during the child’s appointment.
+Parents of minor children (under age 13) must remain on the premises during the child’s appointment.

 INSURANCE: I am contracted with many, but not all, local insurance companies.
 Please be sure to check with your insurance company and our office intake staff to learn whether I am a provider for your plan.
 You should also learn whether you need a referral or preauthorization in order to be eligible for your mental health benefits, whether you have a separate annual deductible for mental health, and whether your mental health benefit has a maximum yearly number of visits or a maximum yearly dollar amount.
 It is your responsibility to be aware of your mental health benefits and to keep our billing department updated on any changes to your benefits or coverage.
 Our billing department will not be automatically notified by your insurance provider of changes that may affect your coverage.
 Our billing department will submit claims on your behalf to your insurance provider.
 In order for this process to occur, you will need to complete the insurance portion of the ‘Patient Information’ form provided with this office policy.